 The methods, estimates and judgments we use in applying our most critical accounting policies have a significant impact on the results we report in our financial statements.
 The SEC has defined the most critical accounting policies as the ones that are most important to the portrayal of our financial condition and results and require us to make our most difficult and subjective judgments, often as a result of the need to make estimates of matters that are inherently uncertain.
-Based on this definition, our most critical policies include valuation of inventories, revenue recognition, impairment of long-lived assets, stock-based compensation, allowance for trade receivables and income and deferred income taxes.
+Based on this definition, our most critical policies include valuation of inventories, revenue recognition, stock-based compensation, allowance for expected credit losses and income and deferred income taxes.